Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: Preliminaries

 \phantomsection To investigate hallucination in a controlled setting, we need to carefully define what constitutes a fact versus a hallucination.
 Consider the statement ``Timothée Chalamet starred in Dune: Part Two directed by Denis Villeneuve.''
 This is a true movie fact.
 However, if our model generates ``Timothée Chalamet starred in Dune: Part Two directed by Christopher Nolan,'' this would be a hallucination --- a plausible but false statement.

-Let \(U\) be the universe of all possible facts of a given domain, \(T\subset U\) the subset that consists of only true facts, and \(F=U\setminus T\) the complementary set of falsehoods.
+Let \(U\) be the universe of all plausible statements (or ``factoids'') in a given domain.
+We partition $U$ into $T$, the subset of true statements, and $F = U \setminus T$, the complementary set of falsehoods.
+The labels $T$ and $F$ represent ground-truth annotations rather than model predictions.
 During training, the model sees only training data \(S\subset T\); the unobserved remainder is \(H=U\setminus S\).\footnote{Notation differs from \citealp{kalai2024calibrated}: their \(Y,F,H,O,U\) correspond to our \(U,T,F,S,H\).} After training, the language model assigns a distribution \(g\) over $T$ and generates a sample set \(G\).
 The truth set \(T\) is governed by the true distribution \(p\), which we control experimentally.

 \begin{theorem}[Kalai and Vempala's Hallucination Lower Bound]